ReVanced/revanced-manager/SECURITY.md

 # 🔒 Security Policy

-This document describes how to report vulnerability to ReVanced Manager.
+This document describes how to report security vulnerabilities for ReVanced Manager.

 ## ⏳ Supported Versions